-Any analysis of antitrust damages is only as good as the explanatory power of the underlying data.
-Meaningful data is required to demonstrate and prove damages, and also to prove the causality of a cartel for price effects.
-CDC has developed tried and tested solutions to deliver court-proof evidence.
-They enable the data collection and subsequent harmonisation and analysis of the data from a multitude of companies through specifically designed databases and IT tools.
+The analysis of antitrust damages is only as strong as the explanatory power of the underlying data.
+Meaningful data is required to demonstrate and corroborate damages as well as prove the causality of a cartel for price effects.
+CDC has developed optimal solutions to deliver court-proof evidence through specifically designed databases and IT tools.

-The identification of the right data requires experience and a solid background in both the economic and legal complexities of antitrust claims.
-We have the experience and in-depth knowledge to identify, collect and analyse the relevant kind of data for each case.
-On the basis of this economic, IT and process know-how, CDC has developed a highly unique data collection and analysis process.
+The identification strong supporting data requires extensive experience in both the economic and legal complexities of antitrust claims.
+CDC has the experience and know how to identify, collect and analyse the relevant data for each case, which has led to the creation of a comprehensive database that is unparalleled in Europe.

-CDC regularly collects relevant data from a multitude of companies damaged by the same cartel.
-The aggregate dataset creates a comprehensive picture of the respective market which is unparalleled in its breadth, depth, detail and reliability.
-CDC is in the position to convincingly demonstrate price developments and cartel effects in the market under investigation, and if needed across different market levels and various countries.
+CDC collects relevant data from numerous companies damaged by the same cartel.
+The aggregate dataset creates a complete picture of the respective market, which is unrivalled in its breadth, depth, detail and reliability.
+Supported by this data, CDC can convincingly demonstrate price developments and cartel effects in the market under investigation, and if needed across different market levels and various countries.

-CDC´s data collection approach of pooling data from numerous damaged companies overcomes the information asymmetry between cartel members and cartel victims.
-The lack of information on the damage caused by secret cartels is one of the most challenging obstacles to antitrust claims enforcement.
-In contrast, our comprehensive database allows for a sound economic analysis of the damages of each individual company.
+CDC´s data collection approach overcomes the information asymmetry between cartel members and cartel victims.
+The shortage of information on the damage caused by secret cartels is one of the most challenging obstacles to obtaining compensation for damages.
+In contrast, our comprehensive database enables a sound economic analysis of the damages suffered by each individual company.
 Single cartel victims usually do not have such a broad set of relevant data at their disposal.

 The data are collected via an automated data import procedure.
 During the entire process we ensure the confidentiality of all data received.
 No damaged company has access to data and information that CDC has received from other companies.